OpenSim2Real/hardware_repository/docs/build_instructions_leg.rst

 ODRI has the following instructions to prepare the center pulley:
 * `Center Pulley <https://github.com/open-dynamic-robot-initiative/open_robot_actuator_hardware/blob/master/mechanics/actuator_module_v1/details/details_center_pulley_preparation.md#details-center-pulley-preparation>`

+Suggestions:
-It is important to ensure that the machined timing belt pulley is centered on the 3D-printed part and is vertical.
+* It is important to ensure that the machined timing belt pulley is centered on the 3D-printed part and is vertical.
+  Otherwise, the timing belt will not mesh properly with it.
+We recommend filing down the side of the machined pulley that will be pushed into the 3D-printed part, to reduce the amount of force needed to push the two parts together using an arbor press.

-..image:: leg_images/roller_1.jpg
+..figure:: leg_images/roller_1.jpg
-..image:: leg_images/roller_2.jpg
+..figure:: leg_images/roller_2.jpg
-..image:: leg_images/roller_3.jpg
+..figure:: leg_images/roller_3.jpg
-..image:: leg_images/roller_4.jpg
+..figure:: leg_images/roller_4.jpg

 Final assembly
 --------------

 At this point, the subcomponents have all been assembled and it is possible to put together the actuator.

-ODRI has the following instructions for the final assembly process:
+ODRI has the following instructions for the final assembly process.
 * `Final Assembly Process <https://github.com/open-dynamic-robot-initiative/open_robot_actuator_hardware/blob/master/mechanics/actuator_module_v1/details/details_actuator_module_assembly.md#details-actuator-module-assembly>`

-..image:: leg_images/leg_2.jpg
+..figure:: leg_images/leg_2.jpg
-..image:: leg_images/leg_7.jpg
+..figure:: leg_images/leg_7.jpg

-..image:: leg_images/leg_3.jpg
+..figure:: leg_images/leg_3.jpg

 The assembly process is similar for both the "hip" and "leg" actuator.

-..image:: leg_images/hip_1.jpg
+..figure:: leg_images/hip_1.jpg
-..image:: leg_images/hip_2.jpg
+..figure:: leg_images/hip_2.jpg
-..image:: leg_images/hip_3.jpg
+..figure:: leg_images/hip_3.jpg
-..image:: leg_images/hip_4.jpg
+..figure:: leg_images/hip_4.jpg

 Suggestions: